NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

     1. Update the base path in the `Get Instrument Path.vi` to specify the actual instrument type instead of `DMM_Models`.
 This VI is used to get the path to the child class directory by providing the `instrument_type_id` of the child class.
         ![Get Instrument Path](<./HAL Images/Get Instrument Path.png>)
     > [!NOTE]
-    > The expected folder structure for any HAL-based measurement plug-in should have the Reusables folder parallel to the Instrument folder, which contains the instrument base and child classes.
+    > The expected folder structure for any HAL-based measurement plug-in should have the `Reusables` folder parallel to the `Instruments` folder, which contains the instrument base and child classes.
 12. Define the inputs and outputs in the measurement plug-ins and update the `Get Type Specialization.vi` to populate the pin information from pin map file.
 13. Update the Measurement logic with the below APIs:
     - ***Reserve Session.vi*** - a polymorphic VI for reserving either a single pin or multiple pins together.